 A Technology Degree with a Professional Focus

-Position yourself for success with this industry-driven bachelor’s, designed for working adults.
+Position yourself for success with this industry-driven bachelor’s degree, designed for working adults.

-Today’s IT incorporates collaboration, social responsibility, and global impact.
-In the University of Minnesota IT infrastructure degree program, you’ll explore real-world problems and solutions through a unique combination of business and IT courses.
-You'll gain the in-demand technical and professional skills that can set you apart.
+Today’s information technology (IT) incorporates collaboration, social responsibility, and global impact.
+In the University of Minnesota IT Infrastructure degree program, you’ll explore real-world problems and solutions through a unique combination of business and IT courses.
+What you'll gain are the in-demand technical and professional skills that can set you apart.

 What is IT Infrastructure?